bnaolu/rapid-response-team/brand-design-guide.md

 ## Overview

 Bixal's brand guide was transformed from a large PDF that was difficult to access and maintain, to an interactive website.
-The Rapid Response Team worked closely with Bixal's new brand designer, Karen Roberson, to update the brand guide, add more guidance around brand assets, and create shareable templates for others at Bixal to interact with the brand.
+The Rapid Response Team worked closely with Bixal's new brand designer to update the brand guide, add more guidance around brand assets, and create shareable templates for others at Bixal to interact with the brand.

 [View the Brand Guide](https://bixal.github.io/brand-guide/){: .usa-button}